elephantscale/es-training-new/course-outlines/data-analytics-with-python.md

 ## Prerequisites
 * Good programming background
-* familiarity with Python would be a plus, but not required
+* Familiarity with Python would be a plus, but not required
 * No machine learning knowledge is assumed